Optimize Dynamic KPIs in Power BI with Calculation Groups

 )

 ‘Calculation’ is the name of the calculation group column.
-It is looking quite good, but the formatting needs a bit of work still.
-We want to show both the callout value and the reference label value in millions of euros, and we don’t want to show negative symbols because the dynamic color and the arrows will provide enough visual cues.
-We don’t want to confuse the users with unnecessary symbols.
+The card already looks good, but the formatting still needs improvement.
+We want both the callout value and the reference label value displayed in millions of euros.
+Negative symbols are unnecessary, because arrows and dynamic colors already show the trend.
+Removing those symbols avoids confusing users with redundant cues.

 With the addition of the dyn_Color measure in the conditional formatting, we have finally created the ‘smart KPI card’.